jadavianett/Couchella/README.md

 ## Features

 This website features the use of CSS that appeals to the target demographic which is basically music enthusiasts between the ages of 18-35 roughly.
 The colors were purposely chosen grab a user's attention in a positive way that conveys the atmosphere of a major concert.
 Buttons were styled with icons, the use of animation and wave effects, and color changes for different listening events.
-One API call brings in a chosen YouTube video and another API call to TasteDive brings in a list of similar artists.
+One API call brings in a chosen YouTube video and another API call to tastedive brings in a list of similar artists.
 All of this is achieved on just one HTML page.

 ### Usage including URL and screenshots